coreos/fleet/Documentation/unit-files-and-scheduling.md

 | `X-ConditionMachineMetadata` | _Deprecated in v0.8.0 in favor of `MachineMetadata`_ |
 | `X-Conflicts` | _Deprecated in v0.8.0 in favor of `Conflicts`_ |

-Take the following as an example of how your `[X-Fleet]` section could be written:
+Take the following as an example of how your `[X-Flt]` section could be written:

 ```
 [Unit]